Being Involved in Revenue Recognition Analysis Pays Off in Preparing for New Rules

 One of the elements that many consultants have found during the early stages of ASC 606 compliance was a lack of leaders’ questions beyond the first “bottom line” inquiry.
 As teaming with nonprofit leaders has evolved, more questions showing greater understanding of the process have evolved with it.
 This is generating more streamlined reactions to the needed changes for compliance, along with changes that use ASC 606 as a tool for enhanced operations and a better-looking revenue report.

 Ultimately, this can lead to an enhanced bottom-line for nonprofits.

-Alan Stein is a principal, audit and accounting services, at Gorfine, Schiller & Gardyn.
-He has more than 10 years of public accounting experience.
+Alan Stein is a director, Audit and Accounting Services, at Gorfine, Schiller & Gardyn.
+He has more than 12 years of public accounting experience.
 He manages audits, review and agreed upon procedures and engages with clients in a wide variety of industries, including the nonprofit arena.

 Alan is on the Maryland Association of Certified Public Accountants’ Accounting & Auditing Committee and is a member of the MACPA and the AICPA.
 He is also a member of the board of directors of Congregation Shomrei Emunah and Karina Association, Inc.